CharlieYJH/libcumat/README.md

 ### Accessing Matrix Elements

 Individual elements of matrices can be accessed using parentheses.
+Note that all matrices are zero-indexed.
 An example of this is shown below.
 ```cpp
 float num = mat(4, 5);    // Assigns num to the element at row 4 and column 5 of mat
 mat(4, 5) = 2;            // Assigns 2 to the element at row 4 and column 5 of mat